NatronGitHub/Natron/Documentation/source/devel/natronpath.rst

 	The bundled OpenFX plug-ins are located in Plugins/OFX/Natron in your Natron installation and the bundled PyPlugs in the directory Plugins/PyPlugs.

-	* The standard location for non OpenFX plug-ins (i.e PyPlugs): that is the directory .Natron in the home directory, e.g:
+	* The standard user location for non OpenFX plug-ins (i.e PyPlugs): that is the directory .Natron in the home directory, e.g:

 			On Windows that would be::